pmatthews05/app-send-mail-ps/README.md

   - It is also used as a distribution group if you wish to send to all members of the group using the Mail Enabled Security Group SMTP `no-reply-mailsend-sg@[tenantdomain]`.
 - Application Access Policy
   - This policy will grant the application the ability to send emails from anyone who is a member of the Mail Enabled Security Group.

+> Note: Changes to application access policies can take longer than 1 hour to take effect in Microsoft Graph REST API calls, even when Test-ApplicationAccessPolicy shows positive results.

 Run the [setup-emailconfig.ps1](./src/setup-emailconfig.ps1) script to create the Shared Mailbox, Security Enabled Group and Application Access Policy.
 It will grab the App Registration AppID from the KeyVault.
 ```powershell